sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-Events can also be cancelable by passing a third parameter to the dispatch function.
-Event listeners can then call `event.preventDefault()` to control the dispatcher's return value.
+Events can be cancelable by passing a third parameter to the dispatch function.
+The function returns `false` if the event is cancelled with `event.preventDefault()`, otherwise it returns `true`.

 ```sv
 <script>